arvigeus/AZ-204/Topics/Shared Access Signatures.md

 blobContainer.SetAccessPolicy(permissions: new BlobSignedIdentifier[] { identifier });
 ```

-And here's how to do it using Azure CLI:

 ```sh
 az storage container policy create \
     --name <stored access policy identifier> \